 Click to add wheel entries

-Click to create a new wheel - default wheel names and colors will be loaded Click to open a previously saved wheel Click to save your wheel Click to share your wheel
+Click to create a new wheel Click to open a previously saved wheel Click to save your wheel Click to share your wheel

 Updated: May 18, 2025